 Diagnosis for Amyotrophic Lateral Sclerosis

-Diagnosis of ALS can be difficult in its early stage because it has similar symptoms to other neurological diseases.
+Diagnosing ALS can be difficult in its early stage because it has symptoms similar to other neurological diseases.
 A handful of tests are used to try and rule out other diseases that share symptoms with ALS.
 Some of the tests include:

 EMGs is a test that inserts a needle electrode through your skin into different muscles.
 The test examines the electrical activity of your muscles both when they are contracting and resting.